 - Beginning and experienced herbal medicine and ecology students

-- Ecology and mycology enthusiasts
+- Environmental educators and outdoor enthusiasts

 - Survivalists and earth skills students